justindthomas/wordpress-heroku/wp-content/plugins/add-link-to-facebook/readme.txt

 Feature which will not be realized, sorry:

 * Add link as group owner: not possible unfortunately
-* Adding links to multiple walls: see FAQ, question U25
-* Common wall per site/blog: see FAQ, question U25
 * Link audio: too far from the core function of the plugin
 * Link videos, posted via JW Player plugin: too far from the core function of the plugin
 * Display only first name for Facebook comments and likers: not possible unfortunately
 * Add Link with author name for multi-user sites: this can be realized by letting each user authorize with his own account
 * Postback comments with 'In reply to NAME: ...': comment threading is not supported by Facebook
 * Other social buttons: too far from the core function of the plugin
-* Like button at the bottom and top: there are already enough like buttons in the world
+* Like button at the bottom and top: use a template tag
 * Restrict adding links to no more than x per hour: plugin is designed for real-time
 * Comment with Facebook login: requires permissions
 * Integrate posts from Facebook: WordPress centric plugin
-* <Title> by <Author>: each author should authorize
+* <Title> by <Author>: each author should authorize, but you can use avatars
 * Facebook avatar after Facebook login: see question U29 of the FAQ for how to
 * Single sign-off (Facebook and WordPress): not possible